Humpback whale and calf in Hervey Bay, Queensland

 Why Hervey Bay is different from any other whale spot

 The result: the kind of behaviour you rarely see elsewhere.
 Nursing at the surface.
 Calves playing.
 Mothers allowing boats to get close without accelerating away.
-If you've been whale watching in Sydney or Melbourne and felt underwhelmed, Hervey Bay is a different experience entirely.
+If you've been whale watching in Sydney or Melbourne and felt underwhelmed, Hervey Bay is a different experience .
+Compare Fraser Island vs Rainbow Beach as a base for planning your trip.

 What makes this place different